LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 # User documentation #

-Tranquil-peak theme is comptabile with Hexo v3.0.0 or higher
+Tranquilpeak theme is comptabile with Hexo v3.0.0 or higher

-This documentation will help you to install tranquil-peak-hexo-theme and configure it to use all features which it provides.
+This documentation will help you to install tranquilpeak-hexo-theme and configure it to use all features which it provides.

-If you want to report a bug or ask a question, [create an issue](https://github.com/LouisBarranqueiro/tranquil-peak-hexo-theme/issues/new).
+If you want to report a bug or ask a question, [create an issue](https://github.com/LouisBarranqueiro/tranquilpeak-hexo-theme/issues/new).

 ## Summary ##